-Early this morning, I conducted some research to learn more about gun violence in Black communities.
+Early one morning, I conducted some research to learn more about gun violence in Black communities.

 The stats I encountered were alarming:

 These stats simply tell the outcomes of larger issues, but too few are willing to address all the causes that lead to such destruction.

 On the Left, we have advocates pushing for more gun laws.
 They use data like the above to prove why increased gun sales are a direct correlation to gun violence.

 On the Right, we have strong 2A advocates who argue, "All gun control is racist."
 And being on this side, I know our activists not only teach why such laws directly harm communities, but they deliver safety training to teach community members how to stay armed and protected.